Data-driven stabilization of switched and constrained linear systems

 \item \emph{$\mc{H}_\infty$ index}: Let $\bar x:\R_{\geq 0} \rightarrow \R^{n}$ and $\bar z_\alpha:\R_{\geq 0} \rightarrow \R^{p}$ state and modified output trajectories generated with an arbitrary disturbance $\bar{\dist}\in \mc{L}_2$.
 We define

 \end{itemize} Intuitively, if $N=1$, the definitions recover the standard $\H_2$ and $\H_\infty$ performance indices for \gls{LTI} systems.
 For switched linear systems, the quantities $J_2$ and $J_\infty$ were defined analogously in the literature, but in terms of the output $z$ \cite{Geromel:Colaneri:Bolzern:TAC:2008,Deaecto:Geromel:Hinf:ASME:2010}.
 In fact, these works only consider Carathéodory solutions.
-We remedy in the following two propositions, by considering the modified output $z_\alpha$ and by refining the proof of \cite[Th.~3]{Geromel:Colaneri:Bolzern:TAC:2008}, \cite[Th.~2]{Deaecto:Geromel:Hinf:ASME:2010} to account for the presence of sliding motions.
-Let us note that, in contrast to the \gls{LTI} case, the quantities \eqref{eq:H2}-\eqref{eq:Hinf} are hard to compute, and in practice suitable upper bounds must be employed \cite{Antunes:Heemels:LQRswitched:TAC2017,Deaecto:Geromel:Hinf:ASME:2010}.
+The following two propositions fill this gap, by considering the modified output $z_\alpha$ and by refining the proof of \cite[Th.~3]{Geromel:Colaneri:Bolzern:TAC:2008}, \cite[Th.~2]{Deaecto:Geromel:Hinf:ASME:2010} to account for the presence of sliding motions.